Creating a lasting change - an open letter

 2017 started with the House of Commons Women and Equalities Committee producing a report on high-heels and workplace dress codes.
 That followed a petition started by Nicola Thorp who was sent home for wearing flat shoes.
 It was signed by more than 150,000 people from across the UK.

-Throughout the year, we have seen stories about equal pay and the gender pay gap becoming mainstream and making the front pages.
+Throughout 2017 we saw stories about equal pay and the gender pay gap becoming mainstream and making the front pages.

 The fact that all these issues are aspects of a single problem can be obscured when looking at them individually, and not symptoms of a larger problem.
 Focusing too much on the gender pay gap or the lack of senior women leaders has led many to characterise this as a modern problem created because of the impact of maternity leave.
 It becomes the most ‘rational’ explanation.